 Using the soak-and-dry method, a younger plant will need to be watered when the soil is dry 1″ to 2” inches down.

 Mature plants won’t need to be watered until the soil is dry about 3” inches down, and they’re somewhat drought tolerant.

 Too much water will lead to root rot and contribute to fungal infections in the higher humidity these plants prefer.

 Good drainage will be essential, as waterlogged or otherwise poor garden beds often cause yellowing or complete loss of plants.
 Avoid overwatering, which can cause several root rots.

 Meanwhile, underwatering can cause the plant to wilt and possibly lose leaves, stunting the plant’s growth and recovering some time to recover its foliage.

 The leaves of strelitzia plants are pretty delicate and can be torn by strong breezes or even brushing up against them.

-Pruning away these damaged leaves can free up resources for growth elsewhere on the plant and improve the overall appearance.
+You should also remove dead leaves and old flower stalks to reduce the risk of fungal organisms.
+Pruning away these damaged leaves can free up resources for growth elsewhere on the landscape plant and improve the overall appearance.